Want 1 month free? Plus, any 2&6 month waits on extras waived

-Whether services and procedures such IVF, heart surgery and psychiatric services are covered or not will depend on the insurer, but typically most insurers will not cover cosmetic surgery, alternative medicines and any surgery or hospital treatments for which Medicare does not offer a benefit.
+Whether services and procedures such as IVF, heart surgery and psychiatric services are covered will depend on the fund, but typically most will not cover cosmetic surgery, alternative medicines and any surgery or hospital treatments for which Medicare does not offer a benefit.

-While hospital cover is insurance you only claim on if you become ill or injured and need to go to hospital, extras cover is insurance that you claim on regularly to reimburse you for general services that aren’t covered by Medicare.
+While hospital cover is insurance you only claim on if you become ill or injured and need to go to hospital, extras cover can reimburse you for general services that aren’t covered by Medicare.
 These can include:

-- General dental care (e.g. cleaning, fillings, extractions)
+- General dental care (eg, cleaning, fillings and extractions)

-- Optical care (e.g. prescription glasses, contact lenses)
+- Optical care (eg, prescription glasses and contact lenses)